 Training for endurance with the peloton has never been easier because apart from long-distance classes it has also workouts that are specifically designed to prepare you for the event.
-In this article, I will explain does the peloton increases stamina, how to build endurance, and what are the best peloton classes for endurance.

 I’m gonna start by listing the best peloton rides for endurance because bike classes are the most popular.